romoraq/dsp/lessons/command_line/command_line_lecture.md

 > Hint: we learned how to list all the files up above.

+> Answer: Use `ls` to see the files inside of the current directory.
+We can see that a new file named "test_file.txt" has been created and "HELLO WORLD" is printed in it.

 The greater than says, "put that output into the following file instead."

 What if we want to read that file back out to the terminal?